 Those pieces of paper with ideas scribbled on them that you've placed in a file?
 Could those ideas become the basis of your Outline?

-Too often, to save money, when faced w/ the option of self- publishing, many will choose it and opt out of the cost of editing.
+My best advice for new writers is that too often, to save money, when faced w/ the option of self- publishing, many will choose it and opt out of the cost of editing.
 MAJOR MISTAKE!
 More eyes than yours are needed on a manuscript before it goes into print.
 And yes, even editors make mistakes however, read your contract to correct that issue and no, it still doesn't change the fact that more objective eyes are needed.
 IF you don't want to pay the company for editing, then reconnect w/ your old high school English teacher or a friend that majored in English or History and have them look at it (give them something for looking as well!).
 Don't miss the point: EDITING MUST BE A PRIORITY!
+LACK OF EDITING CAN KILL A BOOK!

 PLEASE, PLEASE go beyond the A-B, A-B style of rhyme!
 It can be limiting in audience appeal.
 However, if that's your "skill-set", consider taking it to another level.
 Could the poems be placed on scenes for calendars?
 Devotionals or Journals?
 For children's books?
 Just be open to thinking "out of the box" when going the poetry route of publishing.